Supporting Embedded Content

 The internals of drawImageRect, however, are a little complicated and worth expanding on.
 Recall that the Image object is created using a MakeFromEncoded method.
 That name reminds us that the image we’ve downloaded isn’t raw image bytes.
 In fact, all of the image formats you know—JPG, PNG, and the many more obscure ones—encode the image data using various sophisticated algorithms.
 The image therefore needs to be decoded before it can be used.And with much more complicated algorithms than just utf8 conversion.

-Skia applies a variety of clever optimizations to decoding, such as directly decoding the image to its eventual size and caching the decoded image as long as possible.There’s also is an HTML API to control decoding, so that the web page author can indicate when to pay that cost.
+Skia applies a variety of clever optimizations to decoding, such as directly decoding the image to its eventual size and caching the decoded image as long as possible.There’s also an HTML API to control decoding, so that the web page author can indicate when to pay that cost.
 That’s because raw image data can be quite large:Decoding costs both a lot of memory and also a lot of time, since just writing out all of those bytes can take a big chunk of our render budget.
-Optimizing image handling is essential to a performant browser. a pixel is usually stored as four bytes, so a 12 megapixel camera (as you can find on phones these days) produces 48 megabytes of raw data for a single image.
+Optimizing image handling is essential to a performant browser. a pixel is usually stored as 4 bytes, so a 12 megapixel camera (as you can find on phones these days) produces 48 megabytes of raw data for a single image.

 Because image decoding can be so expensive, Skia also has several algorithms available for decoding, some of which are faster but result in a worse-looking image.Image formats like JPEG are also lossy, meaning that they don’t faithfully represent all of the information in the original picture, so there’s a time/quality trade-off going on before the file is saved.
 Typically these formats try to drop “noisy details” that a human is unlikely to notice, just like different resizing algorithms might.
-For example, there’s fast, simple, “nearest neighbor” algorithm and the slower but higher-quality “bilinear” or even “Lanczos” algorithms.Specifically, these algorithms decide how to decode an image when the image size and the destination size are different and the image therefore needs to be resized.
-The faster algorithms tend to result in chopier, more jagged images.
+For example, there’s the fast, simple “nearest neighbor” algorithm and the slower but higher-quality “bilinear” or even “Lanczos” algorithms.Specifically, these algorithms decide how to decode an image when the image size and the destination size are different and the image therefore needs to be resized.
+The faster algorithms tend to result in choppier, more jagged images.

 To give web page authors control over this performance bottleneck, there’s an image-rendering CSS property that indicates which algorithm to use.
 Let’s add that as an argument to DrawImage: